pythonarcade/arcade/doc/example_code/example_summaries.rst

 Source: :ref:`pymunk_joint_builder`

-This code is a PyMunk example using the Arcade library to create a physics simulation.
-It includes creating different shapes, joints, applying forces, dragging objects with the mouse, and key bindings for different modes.
-The simulation includes boxes, circles, pin joints, damped springs, gravity settings, and updating the physics in the game loop.
+This Python code utilizes the Arcade library to demonstrate a physics engine integration using the Pymunk library.
+The example showcases creating shapes with physics properties such as mass and friction, setting up joint constraints like PinJoint and DampedSpring, handling mouse interactions to drag objects, and simulating physics behavior like gravity and collision detection.
+It also integrates sprite rendering with physics objects to visually represent the physical simulation.
+The code allows users to interactively create and manipulate physics-based objects on the screen, providing a hands-on illustration of how to incorporate physics simulations into games or simulations using Pymunk and Arcade in Python.

 pymunk_pegboard.py
 ------------------